 It is recommended that you save a ssh session in PuTTY with this option enabled to avoid repeating this each time you login.

-On the cluster you will need to set an environment variable to let the application know where to stream the graphic interface too.
+On the cluster you will need to set an environment variable to let the application know where to stream the graphic interface to.

-Note that there are no spaces around the = sign and the IP address is your computer.
+Note1: there are no spaces around the = sign and the IP address is your computer.
 The 0.0 is the default display number on your computer.
-As this will be run from the worker nodes you must either include this in your script or set it on the head node and export this environment setting with the -V option in qsub.
+As this will be run from the worker nodes you must either include this in your script or set it on a worker node during an interactive session.

-Below is a complete example using the HAL cluster with SLURM.
-The user initiates an interactive session with the salloc command, exports a display to a desktop X client and launches the application, in this case CASA.
+Below is a complete example using the HPC cluster with SLURM.
+The user initiates an interactive session with the sint or sintx command, exports a display to a desktop X client and launches the application, in this case CASA.
 The application is controlled via both the cluster’s Linux command prompt (black background) and the exported GUI windows which are X windows running on the user’s desktop and can be controlled via the mouse.